vxunderground/ThreatIntelligenceDiscordBot/README.md

 * Requires Discord Webhook
 * Easily add or remove domains wanting to be monitored
 * Written by a C++ Windows programmer, variable and function naming convention will probably make you puke

+Not sure how to make a webhook?
+[Discord makes it easy!](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)